microsoft/aerial_wildlife_detection/doc/setup_db.md

 # Set up the database

-AIde uses [PostgreSQL](https://www.postgresql.org/) to store labels, predictions, file paths and metadata.
+AIDE uses [PostgreSQL](https://www.postgresql.org/) to store labels, predictions, file paths and metadata.
 The following instructions apply for recent versions of Debian-based Linux distributions, such as Ubuntu.
-Note that AIde requires PostgreSQL >= 9.5 (it has been tested with version 10).
+Note that AIDE requires PostgreSQL >= 9.5 (it has been tested with version 10).

 ## Define database details

-The instructions below assume you have [installed the AIde project](install.md) and [configured the project configuration file](configure_settings.md) on the machine that is dedicated to running the database.
+The instructions below assume you have [installed the AIDE project](install.md) and [configured the project configuration file](configure_settings.md) on the machine that is dedicated to running the database.
 However, for the database operation, this is not required.
 If you wish to skip these steps you will have to manually provide the four parameters below (replace `$(python util/configDef.py ...)` with the respective values).

 ```bash